Introduction

 Stress Relief and Mental Clarity

-When life feels overwhelming, journaling offers a safe space to pour your thoughts.
+When life feels overwhelming, journaling offers a safe space to pour out your thoughts.
 It’s like hitting the “refresh” button for your brain!

 Types of Journaling for Mental Health